 1) Failing to address organizational silos

 In many organizations, engineering, maintenance, and operations exist in their own silos, with little communication between them.
 These silos must be broken down to create partnerships and ensure everyone works together.

 2) Failing to create engagement at all levels

-Implementing a culture of reliability gets really difficult if stakeholders at all levels of an organization—from leadership to operators to the maintenance team—aren’t engaged early on in the process.
+Implementing a culture of reliability gets difficult if stakeholders at all levels of an organization—from leadership to operators to the maintenance team—aren’t engaged early in the process.
 Ask yourself how everyone in the organization can be made aware of the need for reliability changes and how you can create a desire for them to adopt these changes.

 How is reliability success measured?